 Drizzle the salad with dressing.

 For added flavor, garnish this salad with your favorite cheese.
-Try crumbled feta cheese, shredded Monterey Jack or Cheddar.
+Try shredded Monterey jack or Cheddar.

-If you’re craving meat or a taste for the classics, you can’t go wrong with crisp bacon, eggs or grilled chicken breast on your Cobb.
+If you’re craving meat or simply the flavor of the classic recipe, you can’t go wrong with crisp bacon, eggs or grilled chicken breast on your Cobb.

 For something similar but with a little more kick, check out this Spicy Rice Bean and Cheese Skillet, which combines all your favorite Mexican flavors into one dish.

 Don’t be intimidated by all those options in the salad dressing aisle.
-All dressings contain oil and vinegar, but vary in seasoning, sweetness, and zest.
+Most dressings contain oil and vinegar, but vary in seasoning, sweetness, and zest.
 Use this quick guide to find your favorite: